scellecs/morpeh/README.md

 ### .Net Platform

-Clone repository and reference to **Scellecs.Morpeh.csproj**
+Currently clone repository and reference to **Scellecs.Morpeh.csproj**
+NuGet package will be created soon.

 ## 📖 Introduction
 ### 📘 Base concept of ECS pattern

 #### 🔖 Entity
 Container of components.
 Has a set of methods for add, get, set, remove components.
+It is reference type.
+Each entity is unique and not pooled.
+Only entity IDs are reused.

 ```c#
 var entity = this.World.CreateEntity();